-This may not come as a complete surprise to senior housing/healthcare operators, but a study from the Pew Research Center confirms that seniors have historically been late adapters to the world of technology when compared with their younger compatriots.
+This may not come as a complete surprise to senior housing/healthcare operators, but a study from the Pew Research Center confirms that seniors have historically been late adopters of the world of technology when compared with their younger compatriots.

 “Less apparent is how the senior community’s movement into digital life continues to deepen.
-The Pew Research study provides some interesting insights into this phenomenon,” says Cambridge Realty Capital Chairman Jeffrey A. Davis.
+The Pew Research study provides some interesting insights into this phenomenon,” says Cambridge Realty Capital President Andrew L. Erkes.

-Obviously, the Internet is playing an increasingly central role in connecting Americans of all ages to news and information, government services, health resources and opportunities for social support.
-These divisions are noteworthy for many organizations and individual caregivers who serve the older adult population, Mr. Davis believes.
+Obviously, the Internet is playing an increasingly central role in connecting Americans of all ages to news and information, government services, health resources, and opportunities for social support.
+These divisions are noteworthy for many organizations and individual caregivers who serve the older adult population, Mr. Erkes believes.

 Among the key findings of this research: